amricalde/Virtual-Home-Lab/Phase1_virtual-environment-setup/Phase1_virtual-environment-setup.md

 - Installing Windows Server on VM

 **Downloading VMWAre Workstation Pro 17**
-- ensure virtualization is enabled on your PC by checking task manager.
+- Ensure virtualization is enabled on your PC by checking task manager.
 ![alt text](https://github.com/amricalde/Virtual-Home-Lab/blob/main/p1s1.jpg?raw=true)
   _note: to enable virtualization on your PC, go to BIOS > search "SVM mode" and enable it from there._
-- To install for free, I used [broadcom.com](https://support.broadcom.com/web/ecx/home#.) .
+- Download the latest version, I used [broadcom.com](https://support.broadcom.com/web/ecx/home#.) to install it for free.
 More steps could be found [here](https://osintteam.blog/my-virtual-homelab-introduction-caa2f34c73c3) if needed